Home computer: Background

 By 1982, an estimated 621,000 home computers were in American households, at an average sales price of US$530.
-After the success of the Radio Shack TRS-80, the Commodore PET and the Apple II in 1977, almost every manufacturer of consumer electronics rushed to introduce a home computer.
+After the success of the Radio Shack TRS-80, the Commodore PET, and the original Apple II in 1977, almost every manufacturer of consumer electronics rushed to introduce a home computer.
 Large numbers of new machines of all types began to appear during the late 1970s and early 1980s.
-Mattel, Coleco, Texas Instruments and Timex, none of which had any prior connection to the computer industry, all had short-lived home computer lines in the early 1980s.
-Some home computers were more successful – the BBC Micro, Sinclair ZX Spectrum, Atari 800XL and Commodore 64 sold many units over several years and attracted third-party software development.
+Mattel, Coleco, Texas Instruments, and Timex, none of which had any prior connection to the computer industry, all had short-lived home computer lines in the early 1980s.
+Some home computers were more successful.
+The BBC Micro, Sinclair ZX Spectrum, Atari 8-bit computers, and Commodore 64 sold many units over several years and attracted third-party software development.

-Almost universally, home computers had a BASIC interpreter combined with a line editor in permanent read-only memory which one could use to type in BASIC programs and execute them immediately or save them to tape or disk.
+Almost universally, home computers had a BASIC interpreter combined with a line editor in permanent read-only memory, which one could use to type in BASIC programs and execute them immediately, or save them to tape or disk.
 In direct mode, the BASIC interpreter was also used as the user interface, and given tasks such as loading, saving, managing, and running files.
 One exception was the Jupiter Ace, which had a Forth interpreter instead of BASIC.
 A built-in programming language was seen as a requirement for any computer of the era, and was the main feature setting home computers apart from video game consoles.

 Still, home computers competed in the same market as the consoles.
-A home computer was often seen as simply as a higher end purchase than a console, adding abilities and productivity potential to what would still be mainly a gaming device.
-A common marketing tactic was to show a computer system and console playing games side by side, then emphasizing the computer's greater ability by showing it running user-created programs, education software, word processing, spreadsheet and other applications while the game console showed a blank screen or continued playing the same repetitive game.
+A home computer was often seen as simply a higher-end purchase than a console, adding abilities and productivity potential to what would still be mainly a gaming device.
+A common marketing tactic was to show a computer system and console playing games side by side, then emphasizing the computer's greater ability by showing it running user-created programs, education software, word processing, spreadsheet, and other applications, while the game console showed a blank screen or continued playing the same repetitive game.
 Another capability home computers had that game consoles of the time lacked was the ability to access remote services over telephone lines by adding a serial port interface, a modem, and communication software.
-Though it could be costly, it permitted the computer user to access services like Compuserve and private or corporate bulletin board systems and viewdata services to post or read messages, or to download or upload software.
+Though it could be costly, it permitted the computer user to access services like Compuserve, and private or corporate bulletin board systems and viewdata services to post or read messages, or to download or upload software.
 Some enthusiasts with computers equipped with large storage capacity and a dedicated phone line operated bulletin boards of their own.
-This capability anticipated the internet by nearly twenty years.
+This capability anticipated the internet by nearly 20 years.